Cypress (Cupressus sempervirens)

 This is what Cypress essential oil can provide.

 It has a very centering, stabilizing presence, and is helpful during any kind of change—such as menopause, moving, changing jobs, or going through more difficult transition (such as the end of a relationship).

-I suggest using Cypress during a morning ritual, which can help you check in with yourself and set the tone for the rest of your day.
+Cypress essential oil is perfect during a morning ritual, which can help you check in with yourself and set the tone for the rest of your day.

-Here’s a blend that smells amazing both diffused and burned with incense:
+Here’s a blend that smells amazing in your diffuser!